Save big (up to $1,875) on small business tools with our free membership, business.com+

 Customer Service

-During our investigation, we learned that SBG representatives prefer to steer lower-qualified businesses toward smaller loan packages rather than saddle them with high interest rates.
-We appreciate such an ethical, customer-first approach, and it’s one of the reasons it wasn’t surprising to see many customers praise SBG’s customer service online, with very few complaints.
+During our research, we found that SBG representatives often steer lower-qualified businesses toward smaller loan packages rather than burden them with high interest rates.
+We appreciate this ethical, customer-first approach, and it’s reflected in customer reviews: Many clients praise SBG’s service, with very few complaints reported online.

 Limitations